supercog-ai/agentic/docs/interacting-with-agents/streamlit-dashboard.md

 - Server-sent events (SSE) for real-time updates
 - Asynchronous HTTP requests for agent operations
 - Local state management for UI state
-- WebSocket reconnection logic for reliability

-## Development and Contributing

-To contribute to the dashboard:

-1. Locate the dashboard code in `src/agentic/streamlit/`
-2. Make your changes following the project's style guide
-3. Test with a variety of agents and scenarios
-4. Submit a pull request with a clear description of changes

-## Future Enhancements

-Planned improvements include:

-- Advanced data visualizations for agent performance
-- Multi-agent conversation views
-- Customizable dashboards with drag-and-drop layouts
-- Integrated debugging tools for agent development